aiidateam/aiida-core/docs/source/howto/data.rst

 =============================

 Once you have successfully completed a series of workflows for your project, or have imported a dataset you are interested in, you want to quickly find the data that is relevant for your analysis.
-The data in an AiiDA database is stored as a graph of connected entities, which can be easily *queried* with the ``QueryBuilder`` class.
+The data in an AiiDA database is stored as a graph of connected entities, which can be easily *queried* with the :class:`~aiida.orm.querybuilder.QueryBuilder` class.

-The ``QueryBuilder`` lets you query your AiiDA database independently of the backend used under the hood.
+The :class:`~aiida.orm.querybuilder.QueryBuilder` lets you query your AiiDA database independently of the backend used under the hood.
 Before starting to write a query, it helps to:

-*   know what you want to query for.
+*   Know what you want to query for.
-    In the language of databases, you need to tell the backend what to *project*.
+    In the language of databases, you need to tell the backend what *entity* you are looking for and optionally which of its properties you want to *project*.
     For example, you might be interested in the label of a calculation and the PK's of all its outputs.
-*   know the relationships between entities you are interested in.
+*   Know the relationships between entities you are interested in.
     Nodes of an AiiDA graph (vertices) are connected with links (edges).
     A node can for example be either the input or output of another node, but also an ancestor or a descendant.
-*   know how you want to filter the results of your query.
+*   Know how you want to filter the results of your query.

-Once you are clear about what you want and how you can get it, the QueryBuilder will build an SQL-query for you.
+Once you are clear about what you want and how you can get it, the :class:`~aiida.orm.querybuilder.QueryBuilder` will build an SQL-query for you.

-There are two ways of using the QueryBuilder:
+There are two ways of using the :class:`~aiida.orm.querybuilder.QueryBuilder`:

 #.
 In the *appender* method, you construct your query step by step using the ``QueryBuilder.append()`` method.
 #.
-In the *queryhelp* approach, you construct a dictionary that defines your query and pass it to the ``QueryBuilder``.
+In the *queryhelp* approach, you construct a dictionary that defines your query and pass it to the :class:`~aiida.orm.querybuilder.QueryBuilder`.

 Both APIs provide the same functionality - the appender method may be more suitable for interactive use, e.g., in the ``verdi shell``, whereas the queryhelp method can be useful in scripting.
-In this how-to we will focus on the basics of the appender method.
+In this section we will focus on the basics of the appender method.
 For more advanced queries or more details on the queryhelp, see the :ref:`topics section on advanced querying <topics:database:advancedquery>`.

 .. _how-to:data:find:select: